Barashkis/InterestingFunctions/README.md

 # Send email
 You can send emails using this script.
 If you want tto send attachments, you should create a folder named "attachments".

+# Wi-Fi passwords
+Get all passwords of all wlans on your computer.
+Exe file is also available (it will give you a text file contains all required information.)